-- 1. The ability to describe and critically examine a range of key concepts and theoretical approaches within criminology, and to evaluate their application. - 2.
-The ability to evaluate and analyse criminal justice agency practices and developments in terms of changing values and relationships between individuals, groups, society and public and private agencies in varying locations (including cyber). - 3.
-The ability to use a range of advanced research strategies and methods, assess the appropriateness of their use, and identify an appropriate strategy for specific research problems. - 4.
-The ability to explain and critically evaluate complex social problems in terms of criminological theories of crime, class, victimization, globalisation, and individual, group and societal responses to crime and deviance.
+- 1. A critical understanding of contemporary knowledge and practices in psychology and apply these across a range of topics and disciplines; - 2.
+The ability to evaluate and analyse criminal justice agency practices and developments in terms of changing values and relationships between individuals, groups, and public and private agencies in different locations; - 3.
+The ability to use a range of advanced research strategies and methods, assess the appropriateness of their use, and identify an appropriate strategy for specific research problems across a range of disciplines; - 4.
+A critical understanding of the fundamentals of a range of psychological and criminological perspectives and apply these across a range of topics and disciplines;